 Academic advising is an integral part of a student's success and connection to the University.
-Professional advisors (located in the Academic Success Center and Cougar One-Stop, both in Aquinas Hall) are available to help our undergraduate students select courses, declare a major, understand the core curriculum, and connect them with opportunities and resources to enhance their academic experience.
-Additionally, academic coaches help students become better learners by providing resources and strategies in effective learning.
-Academic coaching is available in the Academic Success Center.
+Professional advisors (also located in the Academic Success Center and CARES) are available to help our undergraduate students select courses, declare a major, understand the core curriculum, and connect them with opportunities and resources to enhance their academic experience.

 Academic advisors work in concert with the University faculty and counselors in the Educational Opportunity Fund (EOF), Career Planning and Development, Academic Success Center, and other campus partners such as Financial Aid, Registrar, Bursar, Office of Accessibility Services and the Counseling Center.
-Together, we help connect students to the multitude of resources and services available at their fingertips.